CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-3-azure-arc-data-services/AzureArc-IndirectMode.md

-# Exercise 2: Deploying Azure Data Controller and Azure Arc enabled SQLMI business critical in Indirect Mode using Azure Data Studio
+# Exercise 2: Connecting Azure Data Controller and Azure Arc enabled SQLMI business critical in Indirect Mode using Azure Data Studio

 In this exercise, let's create an Azure SQL Managed Instance - Azure Arc in Indirect Mode and restore and migrate the database using multiple methods.